-(derived from the New York Mercantile Exchange ("NYMEX"), Intercontinental Exchange ("ICE") and broker quotes) and tariff or contract gas transportation costs.
-Power prices were based on forward power price curves for block power (derived from ICE and broker quotes) and shaped for each hour using price weighting factors derived from historical price and load profiles.

-Miscellaneous: Use-limited resources including the Lake Hodges pumped-storage project, NGR resources and demand response products were not modeled by GenTrader due to unique operating constraints and were therefore optimized separately on a day-ahead/weekly basis based on market conditions, price forecasts and operating parameters.
+- 4. Market prices: The GenTrader LCD forecast model required a forecast of fuel prices for each of the dispatchable resources in SDG&E's portfolio, and a forecast of hourly power prices for various market delivery points where SDG&E generation units were located.
+Fuel prices were based on forward natural gas price curves at SoCal Border and Kern Delivered (derived from the New York Mercantile Exchange ("NYMEX"), Intercontinental Exchange ("ICE") and broker quotes) and tariff or contract gas transportation costs.
+Power prices were based on forward power price curves for block power (derived from ICE and broker quotes) and shaped for each hour using price weighting factors derived from historical prices and load profiles. - 5.
+Miscellaneous: Use-limited resources including the Lake Hodges pumpedstorage project, NGR resources and demand response products were not modeled by GenTrader due to unique operating constraints and were therefore optimized separately on a day-ahead/weekly basis based on market conditions, LMP price forecasts and operating parameters.